To get the best value from your property when selling, it is important for both you and your agent to get it right first time.

 Use all of the tools available to you, especially with online marketing.
 With the right agent there is so much opportunity here.

-Long gone are the days when an agent simple puts a board up, puts your details in a filing cabinet and puts a pretty picture in a window – good estate agents have moved on and your buyer, who will pay the most money, is watching your property on his/her mobile phone, tablet or PC.
+Long gone are the days when an agent simply puts a board up, puts your details in a filing cabinet and puts a pretty picture in a window – good estate agents have moved on and your buyer, who will pay the most money, is watching your property on his/her mobile phone, tablet or PC.

 3. Don’t … Attempt To Sell It Yourself